Rivers of Blood speech: Political

 Powell defended his speech on 4 May through an interview for the Birmingham Post: "What I would take 'racialist' to mean is a person who believes in the inherent inferiority of one race of mankind to another, and who acts and speaks in that belief.
 So the answer to the question of whether I am a racialist is 'no'—unless, perhaps, it is to be a racialist in reverse.
 I regard many of the peoples in India as being superior in many respects—intellectually, for example, and in other respects—to Europeans.
 Perhaps that is over-correcting."
-On 5 May the Prime Minister, Harold Wilson, made his first public statement on race and immigration since Powell's speech.
+On 5 May the prime minister, Harold Wilson, made his first public statement on race and immigration since Powell's speech.
 He told Labour supporters at a May Day rally in Birmingham Town Hall:

 I am not prepared to stand aside and see this country engulfed by the racial conflict which calculating orators or ignorant prejudice can create.
 Nor in the great world confrontation on race and colour, where this country must declare where it stands, am I prepared to be a neutral, whether that confrontation is in Birmingham or Bulawayo.
 In these issues there can be no neutrals and no escape from decision.
 For in the world of today, while political isolationism invites danger and economic isolationism invites bankruptcy, moral isolationism invites contempt.

 In a speech to the Labour Party conference in Blackpool that October, Wilson said:

 We are the party of human rights—the only party of human rights that will be speaking from this platform this month.
 (Loud applause.)
 The struggle against racialism is a worldwide fight.
 It is the dignity of man for which we are fighting.
 If what we assert is true for Birmingham, it is true for Bulawayo.
 If ever there were a condemnation of the values of the party which forms the Opposition it is the fact that the virus of Powellism has taken so firm a hold at every level.

+Powell himself criticised the "Rivers of Blood" title attributed to the speech, which he claimed was the misappropriation of his words.
+Whilst defending the contents, he told a rally in Bristol that he only saw the "prospect of a bloody conflict".
+In his notes, he termed it "Speech in Birmingham".

 During the 1970 general election the majority of the Parliamentary Labour Party did not wish to "stir up the Powell issue".
-However, Labour MP Tony Benn said:
+However, the Labour MP Tony Benn said: